Deque Implementation

 Implementing a Deque with an Array

-, which we implemented in Circular Array Techniques.
-The complexity of adding or removing elements from the front or back of a circular array is :
+in Circular Array Techniques.
+Both adding and removing elements at the head and tail of a circular array are operations:

 class MyArrayDeque<E> {